peienlim/tp/docs/DeveloperGuide.md

 3. All instances of `Friend` will be deleted from the EventBook.

 ### Assign Tag command
+The `assign` command allows users to assign Tags and Events to contacts within EventBook to be displayed as a label in the main interface.

+#### Implementation
+* The `assign` command is facilitated by the following classes:
+  * `AssignCommand` which extends Command
+  * `AssignCommandParser` which extends Parser
+* In `AssignCommandParser::parse`, the user input is parsed to determine the contact and the Tag / EventTag that is to be assigned, and an `AssignCommand` object is returned.
+* In `AssignCommand::execute`, the Person that is specified will have the respective tags assigned to them.

+The `assign` command only takes in the index of the person to be assigned (as specified in the GUI), as well as a list of `TAGNAME` or `t/E-EVENTTAGNAME` separated by spaces.

+The following are the details of `AssignCommand::execute`:
+1. LogicManager calls `AssignCommand::execute`
+2. Within execute, `ModelManager::hasTag` and `ModelManager::hasEventTag` is called for each Tag and EventTag that is provided to see whether the provided tags are valid.
+3. If the tags / events do **not** exist, then an error is thrown.
+4. Using `ModelManager::getFilteredPersonList` and the provided index, the Person object is retrieved.
+5. Then, `ModelManager::assign` is called to assign the respective tags to the Person.

+#### Changes to Person

+In order to allow for assignment of `Tags` and `EventTags` to `Person` objects, `Person` was modified to be mutable.

+Previously, `Person` was defined to be immutable such that no changes could be made to their tags or fields.
+With the implementation of `assign`, changes had ot be made to allow mutability of each `Person` object's TagList and EventTagList.

 ### Search by Tags command